Inca Empire: Kingdom of Cuzco

-Under the leadership of Manco Cápac, the Inca formed the small city-state Kingdom of Cusco (Quechua Qusqu', Qosqo).
-In 1438, they began a far-reaching expansion under the command of Sapa Inca (paramount leader) Pachacuti-Cusi Yupanqui, whose name meant "earth-shaker".
-The name of Pachacuti was given to him after he conquered the Tribe of Chancas (modern Apurímac).
-During his reign, he and his son Tupac Yupanqui brought much of the modern-day territory of Peru under Inca control.
+In 1438, they began a far-reaching expansion under the command of the 9th Sapa Inca ("paramount leader"), Pachacuti Cusi Yupanqui (Pachakutiy Kusi Yupanki), whose epithet Pachacuti means "the turn of the world".
+The name of Pachacuti was given to him after he conquered the tribe of the Chancas during the Chanka–Inca War (in modern-day Apurímac).
+During his reign, he and his son Topa Yupanqui (Tupa Yupanki) brought much of the modern-day territory of Peru under Inca control.

-Reorganization and formation
+Reorganisation and formation

-Pachacuti reorganized the kingdom of Cusco into the Tahuantinsuyu, which consisted of a central government with the Inca at its head and four provincial governments with strong leaders: Chinchasuyu (NW), Antisuyu (NE), Kuntisuyu (SW) and Qullasuyu (SE).
+Pachacuti reorganised the kingdom of Cusco into the Tahuantinsuyu, which consisted of a central government with the Inca at its head and four provincial governments with strong leaders: Chinchaysuyu (NW), Antisuyu (NE), Kuntisuyu (SW) and Qullasuyu (SE).
 Pachacuti is thought to have built Machu Picchu, either as a family home or summer retreat, although it may have been an agricultural station.

 Pachacuti sent spies to regions he wanted in his empire and they brought to him reports on political organization, military strength and wealth.
 He then sent messages to their leaders extolling the benefits of joining his empire, offering them presents of luxury goods such as high quality textiles and promising that they would be materially richer as his subjects.

 Most accepted the rule of the Inca as a fait accompli and acquiesced peacefully.
 Refusal to accept Inca rule resulted in military conquest.
 Following conquest the local rulers were executed.
-The ruler's children were brought to Cusco to learn about Inca administration systems, then return to rule their native lands.
+The ruler's children were brought to Cuzco to learn about Inca administration systems, then return to rule their native lands.
 This allowed the Inca to indoctrinate them into the Inca nobility and, with luck, marry their daughters into families at various corners of the empire.